aliahadmd/TimeMachine/GITHUB_RELEASE_GUIDE.md

 # 📦 GitHub Release Publishing Guide

-Complete step-by-step guide to publish your Pomodoro Timer app releases on GitHub.
+Complete step-by-step guide to publish your TimeMachine app releases on GitHub.

 ---